RRethy/nvim-treesitter-endwise/README.md

 # Additional Language Support

-Please open an issue for new languages, I'll provide the required context for you to write the queries.
+Please open an issue for new languages, right now I'm open PRs but I won't be implementing other languages myself (except for maybe shell script).
+See https://github.com/RRethy/nvim-treesitter-endwise/issues/2#issuecomment-1019574925 for more information on adding support for a new language.

 # Credit